veelenga/veelenga.github.io/_posts/2015-09-05-make-your-own-shard-in-crystal-language.markdown

   end

   describe ".say" do
-    it "returns emojizes message if there are emojies" do Hallo.say("Hello, smiling cat :smile_cat:")
+    it "returns emojized message if there are emojies" do Hallo.say("Hello, smiling cat :smile_cat:")
         .should eq "Hello, smiling cat 😸"
     end